pirl/pirl-docs/content/masternodes/Pirl Masternode token change how to/_index.en.md

 **Log in to your VPS**

-Update the file with ypour Masternode token in it.
+Update the file with your Masternode token in it.
 Depending on how it was setup, it will be in one of the following files:

 `/etc/pirlnode.env`